chastik/WissKI/01_Session/05U_Core-Entities.md

 ### Learning Goal

 In this unit, we move from theory to practice.

-Together, we will:
+In groups, we will:

-* Analyze a small domain example
+* analyze a small domain example
-* Identify core entities and relationships
+* identify core entities and relationships
-* Understand the difference between domain concepts and semantic classes
+* understand the difference between domain concepts and semantic classes
-* Prepare a conceptual model that we will later formalize in Protégé and WissKI
+* prepare a conceptual model that we will later formalize in Protégé and WissKI.

-### Scenario
+## Scenario: Extending the MEGA Ontology

-We will work with a sample collection of computer games inspired by the MEGA Ontology.
+In this session, we will extend the MEGA Ontology using a sample collection of computer games.

+The goal is to enrich the semantic model with additional domain concepts relevant for collection management and research.

+### Focus of the Extension

+- **Game title**
+- **Game characteristics**
+  - Platform (e.g. Nintendo 64, PlayStation, PC)
+  - Genre (e.g. Action-adventure, RPG)
+  - Edition or version (e.g. Collector’s Edition, Remastered)
+- **Game narrative elements**
+  - Perspective (e.g. first-person, third-person)
+  - Game description
+  - Game Characters

+### Why this domain?

-This example domain is ideal because it includes:
+This example domain is well suited for semantic modeling because it contains:

-* Physical and digital objects
+- Physical and digital representations of objects
-* Producers, creators, publishers
-* Release events, platforms, versions
+- Creation and production context (developers, publishers)
+- Event structures (release events)
+- Versions and editions
-* Identifiers and metadata
+- Identifiers and collection metadata

+### Modeling Goals

+- Identify core entities of the domain
+- Define meaningful relationships between entities
+- Map these entities to suitable CIDOC CRM classes (Version 7.1.3 (February 2024) https://cidoc-crm.org/sites/default/files/cidoc_crm_version_7.1.3.pdf)
+- Develop a shared understanding of the domain structure

 ### Example Objects from the Collection